- Skiing 68%

 La Grange aux Fées is a comfortable residence set beside the Lanchettes chair in the Hameau des Lanchettes upper area of the village.
 It has an attractive wood-and-stone interior, a spa and indoor swimming-pool.
 Valmorel’s only hotel is the pastel pink Hotel du Bourg, which has been here since the resort was first founded but has now been modernised.
 It has a minimalist interior designed in retro 1970s style, in keeping with the era in which it was built.

-Meanwhile, families will hear the siren call of the newish Club Med, which opened in 2011 above the main village.
+Meanwhile, families will hear the siren call of Club Med, which is set above the main village.
 It’s ski-in, ski-out, linked to the other residential zones by an all-day shuttle bus service – and offers a bustling and self-contained cocoon which you’ll only ever leave when you click into your skis.

 Once you’ve paid for your holiday, everything is included, except spa treatments and ski hire: full-board accommodation, lift pass, ski school, childcare from four months to 17 years, most drinks – and a relentless programme of evening music and shows.
 What’s more, standards are universally high.
 Staff are bright, upbeat and well-trained, the bedrooms big, clean and well-equipped, and the food exceptionally good.

-Yes, the clientele comes from all over the world (you may find your kids in a ski school class with few other British children), but there almost all staff are bilingual at least, and the sense of space, comfort and quality compared to your average chalet-hotel is considerable compensation for the lack of the “Brits-together” atmosphere many skiing families are used to.
+Yes, the clientele comes from all over the world (you may find your kids in a ski school class with few others of their own nationality), but there almost all staff are bilingual at least, and there’s a sense of space, comfort and quality.
 The only real drawback is the 6.45pm start of dinner: rather late for exhausted kids who’ve been on the slopes all day.

 Where to Eat

-On the high street, Ski Roc restaurant and wine bar is one of the places to eat typical Savoyard fare in a typical chalet setting.
+On the high street, Le Ski Roc (+33 479 09 83 17) restaurant and wine bar is one of the places to eat typical Savoyard fare in a chalet setting.
 South American-themed Jimbo Lolo is for tapas and Tex-Mex, and it also serves bison steaks and burgers.

 Club Med contains three restaurants: the buffet-style Le Celeste and Les Cerfs with dishes from around the world, and gourmet La Laiterie which is a la carte.